Redocly/redocly-cli/docs/commands/push.md

 The `docs/museum.yaml` file from the repository the action is running on is added to the `/docs/remotes/cicd` folder.
 The change is made on behalf of the latest commit author and uses the most recent commit message.

-`--commit-sha`, `--commit-url`, `--namespace`, `--repository` are used to attach the details of the push to the deployment and shown on the Reunite "Deployments" page.
+The `--commit-sha`, `--commit-url`, `--namespace`, `--repository` options are used to attach the details of the push to the deployment and are also shown on the Reunite "Deployments" page.
 This information is useful in case you have multiple sources for the pushes.

-Whenever a `push` is peformed from the default branch (`--branch "${{ github.ref_name }}"` equals to `--default-branch "${{ github.event.repository.default_branch || github.event.repository.master_branch }}"`) - production deployment starts automatically after a successful preview deployment.
+Whenever a `push` is performed from the default branch (`--branch "${{ github.ref_name }}"` and equals to `--default-branch "${{ github.event.repository.default_branch || github.event.repository.master_branch }}"`) - a production deployment starts automatically after a successful preview deployment.
 In this case the command waits for both deployments to finish.

 ## Resources

 - Use the [push-status command](./push-status.md) to check on an in-progress deploy.
-- For use in a CI context, the [GitHub Action](https://redocly.com/docs/realm/setup/reference/reunite-push-action)
+- For use in a CI context, check out the [GitHub Action](https://redocly.com/docs/realm/setup/reference/reunite-push-action).

 {% /tab %}
 {% /tabs %}